Virginia Tech® home

 1. Describe your plans for this internship. (i.e. What specifically will the intern be doing?)

-The intern will be conducting educational programming relevant to the county ANR, FCS and 4-H Programs.
-Approximately 50 percent of the intern’s time will be dedicated to the ANR program.
-Examples of ANR activities will include conducting horticultural site visits and workshops for vegetable growers in the Grow Wise Program, planning and conducting educational sessions for Master Gardeners, Virginia Master Naturalists and the general public and collecting hay samples for the Wise County Hay Contest.
+The intern will be conducting educational programming relevant to the county ANR, FCS, and 4-H Programs.
+Examples of ANR activities will include conducting horticultural site visits and workshops for vegetable growers in the Grow Wise Program, plannng and conducting educational sessions for Master Gardeners, Virginia Master Naturalists and the general public and collecting hay samples for the Wise County Hay Contest.
 He/she may also assist with citizen science, environmental education and/or stewardship activities of Virginia Master Naturalist volunteers.
 These activities could include butterfly, bird or mason bee counts, trail maintenance or natural resource-related presentations.
+A tradition of our internship is that he/she will work with Virginia Master Naturalist volutnteers to organzie a Moth Night during National Moth Week in July.

-The intern will also assist with 4-H summer day camps and will spend at least one full day helping at the Wise County Junior 4-H Camp.
-As an example of one of the day camps, the Appalachian Heritage Day Camp will take place in July.
-The intern will be asked to lead activities and/or support other presenters’ activities with participating youth that relate to Appalachian culture.
+The intern will spend at least one full day helping at the Wise County Junior 4-H Camp.
+The Appalachian Heritage Day Camp will take place in July and the intern will be asked to lead activities and/or support other presenters' activities with participating youth that relate to Appalachian culture.
+In 2026, he/she may also be asked to lead educational activities during the weeks leading up to the Appalachian Heritage Day Camp as a means to promote it.
+(One example that has been suggested is to lead barn quilt square-apinting workshops.)
+Other day camps may be scheduled as well.

-Because a regular Extension presence at local farmers’ markets during the summer is a goal, the intern will have a table at the Norton Farmers’ Market (and possibly the markets in Big Stone Gap, Pound or St. Paul) periodically, distributing agent-approved information on food safety, cooking, fitness, gardening, entomology or other topics as needed.
+Because a regular Extension presence at local farmers' markets during the summer is a goal, the intern will have a table at the Norton Farmers' Market (and possibly the markets in Big Stone Gap, Pound, or St. Paul) peridoically, distributing agent-approved information on food safety, cooking, fitness, gardening, entomology or other topics as needed.

 2. Describe the knowledge / skills you expect the intern to gain from this experience.